jzerbe/jzerbe.github.com/_posts/2026-01-06-building-in-colorado-mountains.md

 Hiver was absolutely amazing to work with!
 The traveling crew took a coarsely excavated lot in February 2025:
 <img src="/assets/posts/Echo_Ln_Feb_2025.jpg" alt="drawing" class="image fit" />

-To a completed foundation with welding embed plates, from my friend Andrew's shop, in March 2025:
+To a completed foundation with welding embed plates, from my friend Andrew's shop - [Somnus Customs LLC](https://maps.app.goo.gl/Emp8mB9dXWMK7W258), in March 2025:
 <img src="/assets/posts/Echo_Ln_March_2025.jpeg" alt="drawing" class="image fit" />

 They got the wellhouse on a foundation and a safety retaining wall behind the structure as well.